 After several millennia of physical and sexual violence, the lower masculine victimizer lives on in the dregs of the collective unconscious.
 It’s down there for the simple reason that no one has ever cleared it out.

 Yet few are aware of it—consciously at least.
 That comes down to sensitivity.
-In The Highly Sensitive Person, Elaine N. Aron writes that 20% of the population are “extremely or quite sensitive” (compared with 42% who aren’t sensitive at all and the remainder, who felt some sensitivity).
+In The Highly Sensitive Person, Elaine N. Aron writes that 20% of the population are ‘extremely’ or ‘quite a bit’ sensitive.
+This compares with 42% who aren’t sensitive at all and the remainder, who felt some sensitivity.

 With hindsight, I now know that I became unconsciously aware of the lower masculine victimizer when I had my first experience of porn at age 10.
 It scared me so much that it plunged me into an emotional shutdown through my teen years.
 I now see how that same sense of shutdown, of natural emotional and sexual maturation processes stalled by fear, affects many men.